 Filters.
 The WEL can remove the "noise" from a device value by applying a simple filter to it.
 Each six-second poll, the filter looks at the difference between the sensor value and the filter output, and applies a fraction of that change to the filter value.
 The specific fraction that is applied is set by the filter's "Time-Constant".
 When setting up a filter expression, Input1 is the value to be filtered, and Input2 is the Time-Constant.
+The "Operator" should be set to "F".
 The resulting expression is the filtered value.
 The next filtered value can be defined as: